-Hydrotherapy can be a really effective part of recovery from a sports injury.
-The buoyancy of water reduces the stress on injured joints and tissues, which allows for movement without placing too much strain on the body.
+Hydrotherapy after sports injury can be a really effective part of the recovery process.
+Many physiotherapists recommend hydrotherapy after sports injury due to its ability to promote healing without stressing the injured area.
+The buoyancy of water reduces the stress on injured joints and tissues, This includes support for structures like the MPFL ligament, helping reduce strain during early rehabilitation.
 Here are a few benefits:

 - Reduced Impact: Water supports your body weight, which can help prevent additional stress on the injured area.